husam-6/ECE469/checkers/README.md

 ### Sample Run

-Compile an executable by running make
+Compile an executable by running make.
+Here is a sample run with the output provided

 <pre>
+➜  checkers git:(main) make
+g++ -c -std=c++17 board.cpp
+g++ -c -std=c++17 main.cpp
+g++ -c -std=c++17 game.cpp
+g++ -c -std=c++17 minimax.cpp
+g++ -o checkers.exe main.o board.o game.o minimax.o
-./checkers.exe
+➜  checkers git:(main) ./checkers.exe
 Would you like to load in a game state?
 (Y/N): N
 Enter which player should start.
 Enter 1 for player BLUE and 2 for player RED: 2
+Enter a time limit (in seconds): 5
 Who's playing?
 Choose Computer vs Computer, Human vs Computer, or Human vs Human (0 / 1 / 2): 0

 </pre>

 The output of an initial board should print with the options for the given player (in this case red) Choosing 0 will play the computer against itself.
+Resize your terminal window to fit the board and options in a single screen and upon each move the board position should remain the same.